My dating history explained through Gilmore Girls

 He wasn’t your type.
 Too self-assured.
 Too down-to-earth.
 Too reliable.
 Too easygoing.
 Too interested in your hobbies and passions.
 Too humble.
 Too willing to help.
 Too comfortable introducing you to his friends.
 Too supportive of your dreams.
 Too hardworking.
 Too pleasant to your family members.
 Too patient when you didn’t know how you felt.
 Too comfortable with your lack of chill.
 Looked too much like John Mayer.
 Too respectful of you as an equal.
 Too appreciative of your introverted nature.
 Nah, you wanted a guy who would challenge you.
 You know, a neurotic lit major who enjoyed arguing for fun.
 Now Marty has his own design firm, a one-bedroom in Soho, a top knot, and a leggy girlfriend from Belgium he met in art school.

 He winked at you like he was an old movie star and you were Ava Gardner.
 That would normally make you gag, but he really did make you feel like Ava Gardner.
 He dazzled and dashed, and you were a little ashamed to admit it but you quickly grew to love those $25 cocktails at the British boutique hotel lounge.
-Before meeting him, you thought of yourself the kind of girl who preferred dates at dive bars to prix fixe dinners, but you realized it’s because they were the only kind of dates you’d ever been on.
+Before meeting him, you thought of yourself as the kind of girl who preferred dates at dive bars to prix fixe dinners, but you realized it’s because they were the only kind of dates you’d ever been on.
 You were used to being the more mature one in a relationship with more life experience, but you realized you didn’t even know a garnish from an appetizer before he came along.
 He gave you a fantasy life; he didn’t know how to give you real life.